akadata/modsecurity-trustwave-rule-downloader/README.md

 # modsecurity-trustwave-rule-downloader
-Script to Download ModSecurity Rules

-This script is for downloading the Trustwave Commercial ModSecurity Ruleset to a cPanel server.
+Script for downloading the Trustwave Commercial ModSecurity Ruleset to a cPanel server

 Download the script to a secure folder on your cPanel server.
 ``` text